![]() |

 Indian Graves Campground is 1 hour and 45 minutes from Calgary; or 45 minutes SW of Longview.
 Take the Cowboy Trail (Hwy 22) to Longview for the scenic route, then go southwest on the 532 for 12 km.

 Return the way you came, or take Highway 40 north for a longer, but stunning mountain drive.
-Some of our favorite short hikes in Peter Lougheed Provincial Park include Elbow Lakeย andย Ptarmigan Cirque.ย Pocaterra Ridgeย and Arethusa Cirqueย are good ones to do in fall when the larches have turned.
+Some of our favorite short hikes in Peter Lougheed Provincial Park include Elbow Lake and Ptarmigan Cirque.
+Pocaterra Ridge and Arethusa Cirque are good ones to do in fall when the larches have turned.

 Enjoy your trip to south Kananaskis!